vibbits/training-material/topics/data-management-plans/tutorials/4-sharing-and-preserving-data/tutorial.md

 #### Irreproducible results
 In January 2020, tbe [BBC](https://www.bbc.com/news/world-us-canada-50989423) reported *Nobel Prize-winning scientist Frances Arnold retracts paper* It was retracted because '*the results were not reproducible, and the authors found data missing from a lab notebook*'.
 This is merely to illustrate that reproducibility is a big thing.
 If you ever had problems understanding or reusing your data, perhaps this helps you to imagine better it is no sinecure to ensure the entire world can understand and use your data.
 If you have indeed ever experienced difficulties to understand or resuse your own data, do not worry -you are certainly not the only one!
 [![Experiment Reproducibility -80width](../../images/00_ExperimentReproducibility.jpg "Experiment Reproducibility")](https://www.nature.com/news/1-500-scientists-lift-the-lid-on-reproducibility-1.19970)

-#### What can you do?
-TODO Keep this bit?

-Marleen is an early career researcher.
-She completed her PhD about four years ago and is now a postdoctoral research fellow at a different university.
-Since she obtained her PhD, she has published a number of journal articles based on her doctoral research.
-Her papers have been cited widely in the literature of her field.
-But just recently a fellow researcher has questioned her findings.
-He has gone so far as to suggest that the data on which her research was based is inaccurate.
-One implication is that the data could even have been falsified.
-Marleen is confident that her research is valid and that her data is accurate.

-- What steps could Marleen take to verify her research findings?
-- What evidence would she need to demonstrate that she hasn't falsified her data?

-Think about your own research.
-If someone accused you of research misconduct, would you be in a position to defend your research and reputation?
-List some strategies you could implement right now that would assist you, should you ever find yourself in Marleen’s situation.

 #### Data Disasters
 The following are real examples where researchers or data centers have lost crucial data.
 Could any of these ever happen to you?
 With good planning you could avoid or reduce the impact of such occurrences.